-- 2. The Treasurer will produce a Treasury Management Policy Statement setting out the principles, policies and management arrangements for approval by the Authority. - 3.
-The Treasurer will produce annually a strategy report setting out the requirements for the forthcoming year and the proposals to meet them, for approval by the Authority or a designated committee of the Authority. - 4.
-All decisions on borrowing, investments or financing (including leasing arrangements) shall be delegated by the Authority to the Treasurer who shall be required to act in accordance with the CIPFA Code of Practice for Treasury Management in Local Authorities. - 5.
-The Treasurer will, in consultation with the Director of Resources, make arrangements for the day to day operation of the treasury management function. - 6.
+- 2. The Treasurer will, in consultation with the Director of Resources, make arrangements for the day to day operation of the treasury management function and the Director of Resources will exercise the day to day operation of this function within the Authority's agreed Treasury Management policy. - 3.
+The Treasurer will produce a Treasury Management Policy Statement setting out the principles, policies and management arrangements including roles and responsibilities of the MPA and MPS for approval by the Authority. - 4.
+The Treasurer will produce annually a strategy report setting out the requirements for the forthcoming year and the proposals to meet them, for approval by the Authority or a designated committee of the Authority. - 5.
 The Treasurer will report to the Authority, or a designated committee of the Authority, on treasury management operations on a quarterly basis.
 An annual report on treasury management will be presented by 30 September of the succeeding financial year.